ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### YanLR

 - The plugin now specifies the line and column number of syntax errors in error messages. *(René Schwaiger)*
+- Yan LR’s lexer now handles comment at the end of a YAML document correctly. *(René Schwaiger)*

 ### path